Answers to common questions about Handshake's virtual career fair platform, set to launch in July 2020.

 - We’ll be monitoring for this and exploring solutions in the coming weeks and months

-- We also recommend you designate a staff member to monitor employer activity and contact students to suggest sessions for them
+- We also recommend you designate a staff member to monitor employer activity and reach out to students to suggest sessions for them

 What happens if students don’t have any or few sessions they can participate in?
 What if their qualifications don’t meet employer criteria?